Acobat12/userscripts/README.md

 - `GM.page.call(operation, ...args)`
   - requires `@grant GM.page` or `@grant GM.page.call`
   - runs a narrow allowlisted page-world operation and returns only plain JSON-serializable data
+  - on platforms that support `browser.scripting.executeScript({ world: "MAIN" })`, the result is returned through the browser API instead of a DOM event bridge
+  - on older or unsupported platforms, it falls back to the compatibility page-script bridge
   - this is not `unsafeWindow`; it does not expose page object references or arbitrary evaluation
   - currently supported operations:
   - `GM.page.call("dom.queryText", selector)` - returns the first matched element's `textContent` or `null`
   - `GM.page.call("dom.click", selector)` - clicks the first matched element and returns `true` if found
   - `GM.page.call("event.dispatch", selector, eventSpec)` - dispatches an allowlisted `Event`, `CustomEvent`, `MouseEvent`, `KeyboardEvent`, or `InputEvent`
-  - results remain untrusted page-controlled data, and response events are not a trust boundary
+  - results remain untrusted page-controlled data, and fallback response events are not a trust boundary
   - preferred for **small, explicit interactions** with page DOM when `GM.getPageData()` is not enough
   - typical grants: